Rob-Mundy/p4-weddingapp/README.md

 The following considerations were highlighted during a tutoring session:

 * Given the time constraints, the initial project scope would be overly ambitious.
 Therefore, it will be crucial to employ an Agile approach to prioritize feature implementation in a logical sequence.
-* The OneToOne replationship between the User and the Event model may be unsuitable.

 ### Validation